-The Riegle-Neal Interstate Banking and Branching Efficiency Act of 1994 (the "Interstate Act"), together with the Dodd-Frank Act, relaxed prior interstate branching restrictions under federal law by permitting, subject to regulatory approval, commercial banks to establish branches in states where the laws permit banks chartered in such states to establish branches.
+The Riegle-Neal Interstate Banking and Branching Efficiency Act of 1994 (the $\hat{a} \in \mathbb{C}$ Interstate Act $\hat{a} \in \mathbb{C}$), together with the Dodd-Frank Act, relaxed prior interstate branching restrictions under federal law by permitting, subject to regulatory approval, commercial banks to establish branches in states where the laws permit banks chartered in such states to establish branches.
 As discussed in this prospectus, the Bank operates branches in Missouri, Oklahoma and Texas, in addition to its home state of Kansas.
 Federal banking agency regulations prohibit banks from using their interstate branches primarily for deposit production, and the federal banking agencies have implemented a loan-to-deposit ratio screen to ensure compliance with this prohibition, the purpose of which is to ensure that interstate branches do not take deposits from a community without the bank reasonably helping to meet the credit needs of that community.

 The prohibition on establishing interstate branches for the purpose of deposit production, and the corresponding regulatory loan-to-deposit restrictions, could limit our ability to establish branches outside Kansas.
-We believe that the Bank's operations in Missouri, Oklahoma and Texas are in compliance with the Interstate Act and that the Bank is reasonably helping to meet the credit needs of the communities served by the Bank's branches in such states.
-If, however, the FDIC were to determine that the Bank is not reasonably helping to meet the credit needs of the communities served by the Bank's branches in such states are in such states or the Bank otherwise fails to satisfy the requirements of the Interstate Act, then the FDIC could require the Bank's branches to be closed in such states or not permit the Bank to open new branches in such states.
+We believe that the Bankâ \in TMs operations in Missouri, Oklahoma and Texas are in compliance with the Interstate Act and that the Bank is reasonably helping to meet the credit needs of the communities served by the Bankâ \in TMs branches in such states.
+If, however, the FDIC were to determine that the Bank is not reasonably helping to meet the credit needs of the communities served by the Bankâ \in TMs branches in such states or the Bank otherwise fails to satisfy the requirements of the Interstate Act, then the FDIC could require the Bankâ \in TMs branches to be closed in such states or not permit the Bank to open new branches in such states.